Gorman-Rupp (GRC)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Taking a step back, we can see that Gorman-Rupp’s margin dropped by 2.3 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Gorman-Rupp’s margin expanded by 3.6 percentage points during that time.
+This is encouraging because it gives the company more optionality.

-Gorman-Rupp’s free cash flow clocked in at $35.79 million in Q3, equivalent to a 20.7% margin.
-This result was good as its margin was 6.4 percentage points higher than in the same quarter last year.
-Its cash profitability was also above its five-year level, and we hope the company can build on this trend.
+Gorman-Rupp’s free cash flow clocked in at $10.16 million in Q4, equivalent to a 6.1% margin.
+This result was good as its margin was 2.9 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)